ysoftwareab/yplatform/bootstrap/README.md

 ## Installation

-Developer system-wide dependencies can be installed by
+Developer system dependencies can be installed by

 1. appending to your `~/.bashrc` (or `~/.bash_profile`), `~/.zshrc`, etc.: